apostrophecms/apostrophe-documentation/modules/apostrophe-docs/index.md

 is provided also.
 If the lock was taken by the same user in another tab or window, the error is `locked-by-me`.

+If the `conflictResolution` option is set to false for the docs module, this method invokes its callback successfully without actually doing anything.
+This is *not recommended* but has valid applications in automated testing.
 ### unlock(*req*, *id*, *contextId*, *callback*) *[api]*
 Release a document lock set via `lock` for a particular contextId.

+If the `conflictResolution` option is set to false for the docs module, this method invokes its callback successfully without actually doing anything.
+This is *not recommended* but has valid applications in automated testing.
 ### unlockAll(*req*, *contextId*, *callback*) *[api]*
 Release all document locks set on behalf of the given `contextId`.

+If the `conflictResolution` option is set to false for the docs module, this method invokes its callback successfully without actually doing anything.
+This is *not recommended* but has valid applications in automated testing.
 ### pushAssets() *[browser]*

 ### pushCreateSingleton() *[browser]*